martinm07/flask-svelte-template/README.md

 <body>
   <!-- ... -->
   <script>
-    // We need to use globalThis because the main.js script being type="module"
+    // We need to use globalThis because the main.ts script being type="module"
     //  means there's no other way to share information. globalThis.jinjaParsed = false;
     try {